-Most real~\cite{Boss21,Verbin22,Kuang22,Toschi23,Liu24,Mildenhall19} and synthetic~\cite{Mildenhall21,Boss21,Verbin22} datasets designed for relighting and novel view synthesis typically do not capture 3D shape, which is critical to evaluate 3D reconstruction.
-While a few real datasets~\cite{Oxholm14,Aanaes16,Knapitsch17,Li20b,Kuang23,Wu23,Jampani24} feature objects composed of mixed materials with 3D annotations, the amount of objects and proportion of complex materials are relatively small.
-An exception is the NeRO~\cite{Liu23b}, which contains eight objects with smooth, shiny metal surfaces, providing better material complexity.
+\textbf{Existing Dataset.} Most real~\cite{Boss21,Verbin22,Kuang22,Toschi23,Liu24,Mildenhall19} and synthetic~\cite{Mildenhall21,Boss21,Verbin22} datasets designed for relighting and novel view synthesis do not encompass 3D shape, which is critical for evaluating 3D reconstruction.
+While a few real datasets~\cite{Oxholm14,Aanaes16,Knapitsch17,Li20b,Kuang23,Wu23,Jampani24} feature objects composed of mixed materials with 3D annotations, the number of objects and the proportion of complex materials are relatively small.
+An exception is the dataset of~\cite{Liu23b}, which contains 8 objects with smooth, shiny metal surfaces, providing higher material complexity.
 Given the challenges in capturing real objects, efforts have shifted towards synthetic data creation.
-ShapeNet-Intrinsics~\cite{Shi17} contains a large number of 3D shapes rendered in multiple view images using a basic Phong model.
-BlendedMVS~\cite{Yao20} uses textured 3D models to render multiple viewpoints, assuming the textured surfaces are diffuse.
-Meanwhile, Objaverse~\cite{Deitke23} contains extensive 3D models collected from open-source 3D design websites, and ABO~\cite{Collins22} collects a substantial number of artist-created 3D models of household objects; however, the materials are defined by color, roughness, metallic, and transparency, which may not faithfully replicate the nuanced behaviors observed in real-world materials.
-Specific datasets like~\cite{Oxholm14,Liu23b} target material properties but are restricted to under twenty objects focusing on simple diffuse and reflective surfaces, omitting complex material behaviors such as refraction and transmission.
-In this work, we leverage the Objaverse 3D shapes, but exploit laboratory-measured IOR within a physics-based rendering framework to create the first comprehensive realistic dataset featuring complex materials, thus aiming to facilitate future research in 3D reconstruction in challenging conditions.
+ShapeNet-Intrinsics~\cite{Shi17} contains a large number of 3D shapes rendered in multiple views using a basic Phong model.
+BlendedMVS~\cite{Yao20} renders textured meshes using image-based textures and standard rasterization, without modeling material-specific reflectance properties.
+As a result, it does not simulate per-material BRDFs or physically-based light interactions.
+Objaverse~\cite{Deitke23} contains extensive 3D models collected from open-source 3D design websites, and ABO~\cite{Collins22} collects a substantial number of artist-created 3D models of household objects; however, the materials are defined by color, roughness, metallic, and transparency, which may not faithfully reflect the complex interactions of light and matter as observed in real-world materials.
+Specific datasets such as~\cite{Oxholm14,Liu23b} target material properties but are restricted to less than 20 objects focusing on simple diffuse and reflective surfaces, omitting complex material behaviors such as refraction and transmission.
+Here, we leverage the Objaverse 3D shapes, but incorporate laboratory-measured spectral-valued IORs within a physics-based rendering framework, creating a dataset that precisely models the interactions between light and matter to promote advances in 3D reconstruction in challenging conditions.